aolson078/stick_rpg_clone/README.md

 The city also has a **Pet Shop** where you can adopt an animal companion.
 Pets grant small bonuses like extra defense or charisma and may help you find money or tokens.

+A new **Workshop** lets you craft and upgrade gear.
+Fights and events can yield metal, cloth, and herbs.
+Spend these resources to brew Health Potions, forge stronger weapons, or enhance your armor.

+A small **Farm** south of town lets you grow crops.
+Buy seeds in the shop, plant them at the farm, and harvest them three days later for extra cash.

+The city map now stretches further east with three new areas.
+The **Suburbs** contain friendly neighbors who sometimes need a hand, the bustling **Mall** offers a short delivery side quest, and a sunny **Beach** lets you relax.
+Random events at the beach may reward a valuable seashell.

+The bar, park, and library each feature a simple minigame.
+Throw darts in the bar to win extra tokens, fish at the park for cash or herbs, or solve a daily puzzle at the library for a small money reward.

+Weather now changes each day with rain or snow possible.
+The world cycles through Spring, Summer, Fall, and Winter, each lasting about a month.
+Bad weather closes the park and deal spots, and special seasonal encounters offer small bonuses or penalties.

 Your apartment can also be improved.
 While inside the Home you can buy a Comfy Bed, Decorations, or a Study Desk.
 These upgrades boost your energy recovery